aashish-uprety/Bike-Sales-Analysis-Dashboard/README.md

-# Bike Sales Data Analysis Dashboard
+# Bike Sales Data Analysis Dashboard MS Excel Project

 ## Project Overview
 This project involves a comprehensive analysis of customer data for a bike shop.
 Using Excel, I developed an interactive dashboard to visualize how different demographics (income, age, commute distance) influence bike purchasing decisions.